ssb22/adjuster/README.md

  : URL for an Android app to browse (`--java` must be set).
 If this is set, code is generated for an Android app which starts a browser with that URL as the start page, and annotates the text on every page it loads.
 Use file:///android_asset/index.html for local HTML files in the assets directory; a clipboard viewer is placed in clipboard.html, and the app will also be able to handle shared text.
 If certain environment variables are set, this option can also compile and sign the app using Android SDK command-line tools (otherwise it puts a message on stderr explaining what needs to be set)

 `--android-template=`
  : File to use as a template for Android start HTML.
 This option implies `--android`=file:///android_asset/index.html and generates that index.html from the file specified (or from a built-in default if the special filename 'blank' is used).
 The template file may include URL_BOX_GOES_HERE to show a URL entry box and related items (offline-clipboard link etc) in the page, in which case you can optionally define a Javascript function 'annotUrlTrans' to pre-convert some URLs from shortcuts etc; also enables better zoom controls on Android 4+, a mode selector if you use `--annotation-names`, a selection scope control on recent-enough WebKit, and a visible version stamp (which, if the device is in 'developer mode', you may double-tap on to show missing glosses).
 VERSION_GOES_HERE may also be included if you want to put it somewhere other than at the bottom of the page.
-If you do include URL_BOX_GOES_HERE you'll have an annotating Web browser app that allows the user to navigate to arbitrary URLs: as of 2020, this is acceptable on Google Play and Huawei AppGallery, but **not** Amazon AppStore as they don't want 'competition' to their Silk browser.
+If you do include URL_BOX_GOES_HERE you'll have an annotating Web browser app that allows the user to navigate to arbitrary URLs: as of 2020, this is acceptable on Google Play and Huawei AppGallery (non-China only from 2022), but **not** Amazon AppStore as they don't want 'competition' to their Silk browser.

 `-L`, `--pleco-hanping`
  : In the Android app, make popup definitions link to Pleco or Hanping if installed